OthankQ/100-days-of-code/r1-log.md

 ### R2D49

 Added notification functionality to the workout timer app.
 Listened to a lecture from Stanford on ios development and learned about the MVC architecture

+### R2D50

+Changed the buttons' styles to look more like a 'button'.
+Also switched the location of the code that asks for notification permission to when the app gets launched the first time.
+Refactored the man viewcontroller class.